What Is A Rim Lock?

 Why Choose A Rim Lock?

-If your door is not thick enough to fit an internal locking mechanism, you will need a rim lock set.
-But that is not to say a thicker door cannot have a rim lock - it can also be a style choice.
+Most doors are suitable for rim locks, however you will need to check that your door jamb/door surround allows for the fitting of the keeper.
+If your door is not thick enough to fit an internal locking mechanism, you will definitely need a rim lock set.
+But that is not to say a thicker door cannot have a rim lock - it can also be a personal style choice.
 Rim locks add great period detail to a home.

-Please note that rim locks are not suitable for exterior doors for security reasons - they can be easily removed by an intruder.
-If you do want to use them for an exterior door please contact your home insurance company who will give advice regarding an additional secure lock.
+Please note: Rim locks are not suitable for exterior doors for security reasons - they can be easily removed by an intruder.
+If you need to use a rim lock for an exterior door, please contact your home insurance company, who will give advice regarding an additional secure lock.